kevinslin/h7b-dendron-netlify/vault/notes.reading.ubs-buy-wealthfront.md

 ## Notes from reading

 > Note to self: this HN discussion is a joy to read.
-Since I always think that robo-advisor is the simplest way to invest for uninformed investors and idiots like me.
+Since I always think that robo-advisor is the simplest way to invest for uninformed or average investors like me.
 The business model of robo wealth management is attractive for entrepreneur?

 ref: [pyrrhotech](https://news.ycombinator.com/item?id=30089002)
 [Grizzly Bulls](https://grizzlybulls.com/), algotrading models to help tackle the challenge of when to hedge